Eight Signs You May Have Kidney Stones

 7. Fever and chills

-When the kidney stones are not taken care of in an opportune matter, they gradually reduce the activities of the kidney.
+When you don’t take care of the kidney stones in an opportune matter, they gradually reduce the activities of the kidney.
 Then, the probability of contracting urinary tract infections becomes more likely.

 - The increase in temperature starts out slowly.
 However, it makes it evident that the condition is getting worse.